The following are the degree objectives for the Master of Business Administration. Upon completion of the degree students will have:

 |MBA HSA Concentration

 ||Systems; Ethics; HR(replaces the core MBA above)

 The format for courses (except Summer MBA Core courses – see below for details) is

 - 6 weeks of one 2.5-hour class/week: webcast or archived recording

 - Asynchronous readings, discussions, exercises

-- 2 weeks to complete course projects asynchronously.
+- Followed by 2 weeks to complete course projects asynchronously.